-If you would like to use the darkroom, please contact Kate Lund, Creative Learning Adult and Visual Arts Manager firstname.lastname@example.org .
-Bookings and payment by credit/debit card can be made over the phone on 01539 725133 or in person at our box office.
+If you would like to use the darkroom, please contact Kate Lund, Creative Learning Adult and Visual Arts Manager email@example.com .
+Bookings and payment by credit/debit card can be made over the phone on 01539 725133.
 Bookings cannot be made online as verification of proven experience before your first visit is required.

 Booking an enlarger bay at least 24 hours in advance is essential as this secures your space for the session and confirms our volunteer supervisors will be present.
 We will endeavour to ensure a supervisor is present at all advertised times.
 If a supervisor is not available, the session will be cancelled and your session fee can be transferred to another date.